CoderK/reactist/README.md

 ## npm task

 A project created by Reactist uses npm scripts to manage tasks.
-The following are descriptions about each task.
+The followings are descriptions about each task.

 #### start